-Field Description Example Email: From Address Enter the outgoing e-mail address from which end users receive notifications. workflow.notifica tions@mycompany.c Note: You can only receive error messages when the outgoing e-mail address is also configured to receive incoming messages.
+Field Description Example Email: From Address Enter the outgoing e-mail address from which end users receive notifications. workflow.notifica tions@mycompany.c The address you specify must match the sender addresses and the default sender address that you specify on the Email Driver Properties page of the Oracle User Messaging Service. om Note: You can only receive error messages when the outgoing e-mail address is also configured to receive incoming messages.
 This ensures that error messages from incorrect or nonexistent e-mail addresses are captured by the server.
-Even if you configure a separate incoming account in the Email: Reply To Address field, error messages do not appear in the server logs. om Email: Actionable Address Enter the incoming email address for performing task actions.
-The actionable e-mail account is the account in which task action-related e-mails are received and processed by human workflow. workflow.actions@mycompany.com Email: Reply To Address Enter the address to display in e-mails sent out from Oracle SOA Suite.
+Even if you configure a separate incoming account in the Email: Reply To Address field, error messages do not appear in the server logs.
+Email: Actionable Address Enter the incoming email address for performing task actions.
+The actionable e-mail account is the account in which task action-related e-mails are received and processed by human workflow. workflow.actions@mycompany.com The address you specify must match the sender addresses and the default sender address that you specify on the Email Driver Properties page of the Oracle User Messaging Service.
+Email: Reply To Address Enter the address to display in e-mails sent out from Oracle SOA Suite.
 It can be a dummy address such as no.reply@myoracle.com or a valid address.
 If a valid address is provided, and configured in the Messaging Driver page, then if a user replies to actionable e-mails, human workflow sends an automated e-mail indicating the correct usage.
-This is another incoming email account. workflow.no.reply @mycompany.com
+This is another incoming e-mail account. workflow.no.reply @mycompany.com